 U.S. Food and Drug Administration (FDA)

-The U.S. Food and Drug Administration (FDA) is an essential federal agency operating under the Department of Health and Human Services.
-Based in Silver Spring, Maryland, the FDA plays a crucial role in safeguarding public health by regulating food safety, pharmaceuticals, medical devices, and other products that significantly impact health and wellness.
+The U.S. Food and Drug Administration (FDA), located in Silver Spring, Maryland, is an essential federal agency under the Department of Health and Human Services.
+The FDA is instrumental in safeguarding public health by overseeing and regulating food safety, pharmaceuticals, medical devices, and other products impacting health and wellness.

 Financial Indicators

-The FDA does not operate like a traditional company with revenue streams.
+Unlike traditional companies, the FDA does not generate revenue.
 Instead, it functions with a budget allocated by the federal government.
-For the fiscal year 2023, the FDA's budget stands at approximately $6.4 billion.
-This funding is crucial for supporting the agency's comprehensive regulatory activities and innovative initiatives, such as the integration of AI technologies.
+For the fiscal year 2023, the FDA's budget is approximately $6.4 billion.
+This funding supports the agency's comprehensive regulatory activities and innovative initiatives, such as integrating AI technologies.

 Significant Events